Performance in the Play (1 credit)

 Refer to description in English courses

 The goal of this course is to achieve an ensemble of artists participating in an holistic approach to theatre: students assume the roles of writers, directors, designers, and actors.
 Through readings, exercises, and discussions, students are encouraged to explore the world around them, engaging in issues that concern them, and working together to develop a final project inspired by their journey, to be presented to the Pine Manor community.
-Fall 2011 and alternate years.
+Fall, alternate years.
 Group: IV.

 Theatre for Children